 So the Phantom finds the arquebus his ancestor had stashed away in Skull Cave.
 Next stop, the Hall of Costumes, where an effigy of the 2nd Phantom stands in the mute historical context I was after.
 There he lives on, without artifice, in that remote Hal Foster sensibility, a silence that seems to make the past more real (to me, anyway), more so than the tricks of the stock narrative flashback, that artificial you-are-thereness.

-We leave the Phantom and Diana here, see them briefly this coming December, then again when the story’s winding to a close in the spring.
+We leave the Phantom and Diana here, see them briefly this coming December, then again as the story winds to a close in the spring.
 And yet, through the language of the text, we’re always aware of the off-narrative space they inhabit.
 The unseen 21st Phantom’s point of view appears and reappears in an ostensibly anonymous narrative style, the Prince Valiant thing.

 That’s the idea, anyway.
 Judge for yourself whether it happens for you as a reader; whether the 21st Phantom’s uninterrupted presence in the narrative comes through in the text below.